chrisbn/servercert/docs/EVG.md

 ## 11.9.
 Verification of Signature on Subscriber Agreement and EV Certificate Requests

 Both the Subscriber Agreement and each non-pre-authorized EV Certificate Request MUST be signed.
 The Subscriber Agreement MUST be signed by an authorized Contract Signer.
-The EV Certificate Request MUST be signed by the Certificate Requester submitting the document, unless the Certificate Request has been pre-authorized in line with [Section 11.8.4](#1184-pre-authorized-certificate-approver).
+The EV Certificate Request MUST be signed by the Certificate Requester submitting the document, unless the Certificate Request has been approved by a Certificate Approver pre-authorized in line with [Section 11.8.4](#1184-pre-authorized-certificate-approver).
 If the Certificate Requester is not also an authorized Certificate Approver, then an authorized Certificate Approver MUST independently approve the EV Certificate Request.
 In all cases, applicable signatures MUST be a legally valid and contain an enforceable seal or handwritten signature (for a paper Subscriber Agreement and/or EV Certificate Request), or a legally valid and enforceable electronic signature (for an electronic Subscriber Agreement and/or EV Certificate Request), that binds the Applicant to the terms of each respective document.

 ### 11.9.1.
 Verification Requirements